OperationSpark/fsd-setup/README.md

 ## 5) Pin Your workspace

 1. Go to <a href=https://gitpod.io/workspaces>https://gitpod.io/workspaces</a>
-2. Click on the Pin icon next to your workspace (see below)
+2. Click on the Pin icon next to your workspace (see red arrows below).
+If your workspace is not showing, click the filter button and select all (see the blue arrow below) and then pin your workspace.

 <img src="img/pin-workspace.png">